Back

 Backpack/clothing/Equipment GravelBirken

-All participants, regardless of class, must carry a backpack during the entire race.
-There is no weight requirement for the backpack.
 The backpack must be visible, and can not be worn underneath clothing or bib.
 See video with tips here! (bum bag is not allowed).The backpack symbolizes the little prince Haakon Haakonsen - read the history.

-• Glowes/mittens with fingers
+• Mittens/gloves with long fingers

 • Food

-• First aid kit
+• First aid kit (minimum single-person pack)

 Participants that does not follow these rules might be disqualified.